imanreih/CRM/README.md

 # CRM
-Here is the source code for the CRM which is part of the Reihanian Foundation
+Here is the place we will publish the source code for the CRM.